COVID19Tracking/covid-tracking-data/data/README.md

 ## Data Backups

-**Do not use this repository to download or display data**.
+**Do not use this repository to download or display COVID Tracking Project data**.
 Use the [COVID Tracking API](https://covidtracking.com/api) instead.

 ---

-This folder contains CSV and JSON data backups from the [Covid Tracking API](https://covidtracking.com/api) as well as several federal data files, from the CDC and the HHS.
+This folder contains CSV and JSON data backups from the [Covid Tracking API](https://covidtracking.com/api) as well as archived government data files from the CDC and the HHS.

 These are the sources for the federal data in this folder (note that they are not direct download links, they're meant to give context instead):

 ### HHS